-It shall be unlawful for any person to have in possession or transport at any time any wild hares or rabbits taken during the closed season or by any method or with any device prohibited by the fish and wildlife laws.
+It shall be unlawful for any person to have in possession or transport at any time any wild hares or rabbits taken during the closed season or by any method or with any device prohibited by section 2451.

-The hunting license of any nonresident shall entitle him to have game, including wild hares and rabbits which he has legally killed, transported to his home without further tee to the state.
+The hunting license of any nonresident shall entitle him to have game, including wild hares and rabbits which he has legally killed, transported to his home without further fee to the state.

+Sec.
+2851.
 Breeders; license.
-(A license is required for breeding, rearing or keeping game birds.
-A copy of this law is available by writing to the Department office, Augusta.)
+(A license is required for breeding.)

+rearing or keeping game birds.
+A copy of Section 2851 is available by writing to the Department office, Augusta.)